simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 ### PUBLISHER’S NOTE

 Zuloaga, visiting the Roerich Museum in New York, in an interview for the press, said: "In the creative art of Roerich, I see that which I have always felt.
-Here is evidence that from Russia some force is coming to the world—I cannot measure, I cannot impart what it is—but I realize its approach: Roerich— great artist, great worker; his creation expresses proud and lofty sentiments."
+Here is evidence that from Russia some force is coming to the world---I cannot measure, I cannot impart what it is---but I realize its approach: Roerich---great artist, great worker; his creation expresses proud and lofty sentiments."

 Boris Grigorief has said: "His name is on the lips of the entire world.
 Before me is the magazine, *Studio*, dedicated to our great artist, and I am proud when I think that Roerich is so able to arouse the human soul."

 In the *Foreword* (1925), Serge Whitman, valuing the international significance of the last work of Roerich, wrote: “We who search the paths of international understanding and the structure of universal peace, must look upon Roerich as the apostle and forerunner of this new world of all nations.”

 Ivan Narodny, in a recent article, "Prophet of Universal Beauty," said: "Leonardo da Vinci was at the same time a painter, an architect and an engineer.
-The same can be said of Roerich— he is not only a towering painter, but a profound philosopher and a distinguished scientist."
+The same can be said of Roerich---he is not only a towering painter, but a profound philosopher and a distinguished scientist."

 An extensive literature has been dedicated to Nicholas Roerich.
-Information of his life and works up to 1916, may be had in the monographs of A. Rostislavov (1918); A. Mantl (1910); A. Gui-doni (1915); N. Selivanova (1923); in articles of A. Benois (1916); S. Makovsky (1906-16); S. Yaremitch (1916); L. Andreyef (1918); A. Remisoff (1916); M. Voloshin, G. Bottomley, S. Gorodetzky, W. Baltrushaitis, I. Lazarevsky, I. Takeuchi,
+Information of his life and works up to 1916, may be had in the monographs of A. Rostislavov (1918); A. Mantl (1910); A. Guidoni (1915); N. Selivanova (1923); in articles of A. Benois (1916); S. Makovsky (1906-16); S. Yaremitch (1916); L. Andreyef (1918); A. Remisoff (1916); M. Voloshin, G. Bottomley, S. Gorodetzky, W. Baltrushaitis, I. Lazarevsky, I. Takeuchi,

 <a id="vi">**vi PUBLISHER’S NOTE**</a>